 - 1. Identify possible jobs within the field of textiles and understand the available options that do and will exist. - 2.
 Interpret original ideas for repeat pattern design from a variety of inspirational sources. - 3.
-Produce colour forecasting reference materials and create colour stories. - 4.
-Use basic tools in Photoshop and equivalent technology. - 5.
-Develop a personal resource journal of visual inspirations, sketches, class exercises and pattern examples.
+Use textile-related software to do basic image and repeat pattern manipulations. - 4.
+Produce colour forecasting reference materials, create colour stories, and exhibit a strong understanding of colour theory as it relates to textiles. - 5.
+Build communication and presentation skills, participating in constructive peer dialogue, fostering a professional attitude toward design critique, feedback, and knowledge sharing. - 6.
+Explore personal style and values, beginning to recognize their own unique design preferences. - 7.
+Engage in reflective practices.